-1. compile existing property data from rocks representing a selection of central BC mineral deposits,
+1. Compile existing property data from rocks representing a selection of central BC mineral deposits,

-2. enhance the physical property database with new property measurements made on samples from these deposits, as well as from rock samples collected from outlying areas, and
+2. Enhance the physical property database with new property measurements made on samples from these deposits, as well as from rock samples collected from outlying areas, and

-3. apply acquired property knowledge to constrain geophysical inversions.
+3. Apply acquired property knowledge to constrain geophysical inversions.

 The mineral deposits being investigated are those over which Geoscience BC had detailed magnetic and EM surveys flown as part of their QUEST and QUEST-West projects.
 They represent mainly porphyry-style deposits, and include past producers, current producers, and projects in development stages.
 As part of the ongoing process of adding value to Geoscience BC datasets, this project was undertaken to define relationships between geophysical datasets collected as part of these QUEST surveys and porphyry deposit geology at six known porphyry deposits.
 The deposits chosen for investigation include: Mount Milligan, Endako, Huckleberry, Bell, Granisle and Morrison.